TheMicronauts/MIDI-1.0-Messages-Demystified/README.md

 # MIDI 1.0 Messages Demystified

 The resources in this repository cut through the noise and untangle the essentials of the MIDI 1.0 standard.
-I originally created them for my daughter, but any beginner musicians, aspiring instrument makers, and coders may find them just as helpful.
+I originally created them for my daughter, but any beginner musicians, aspiring instrument makers, or coders may find them just as helpful.

 The mental model is that of a musician-producer who uses MIDI to play and write music.